 North Carolina is well-known for its temperate climate and mild weather.
-Although some trauma may happen near the coast, the Appalachian Mountains shield the state from storms and extreme temperatures in the west.
+Although some negative events may happen near the coast, the Appalachian Mountains shield the state from storms and extreme temperatures in the west.

 The Best Homeowners Insurance in North Carolina